Visualising the Olympics

 "Through the mass medium of live television coverage, the opening ceremony of the Games thus presented an image of China that reportedly was watched by one third of the world's population.
 It was a mega spectacle.” - Dr Mike O'Mahony

 Throughout the twentieth century, the Games have become increasingly accessible through the development of mass media.
 Accordingly, people now experienced the Games second-hand, through visual imagery framed by the media which in turn, has shaped broader understandings of the Games as well as how we engage with this body of material.

-“Olympic Visions analyses this engagement and how audiences relate to material that clearly reflects the pressing concerns of the times, including the rise of National Socialism in the 1930s, the Cold War, and broader issues of class, race and gender.” says Mike.
+Dr O'Mahony's findings analyses this engagement and how audiences relate to material that reflects the concerns of the times, including the rise of National Socialism in the 1930s, the Cold War, and broader issues of class, race and gender.

-Mike’s research has taken him on journeys from London to the Olympic Museum in Lausanne, Switzerland, and the archives of The LA84 Foundation in Los Angeles, USA.
-He has published his findings — Olympic Visions: Images of the Games through History – with Reaktion Books, London, and has also produced an edited volume entitled The Visual in Sport, looking at sport imagery generally, co-edited by sport historian Mike Huggins.
+Dr O'Mahony's research has taken him on journeys from London to the Olympic Museum in Lausanne, Switzerland, and the archives of The LA84 Foundation in Los Angeles, USA.
+He has published his findings, Olympic Visions: Images of the Games through History, with Reaktion Books, London, and has also produced an edited volume entitled The Visual in Sport, looking at sport imagery generally, co-edited by sport historian Mike Huggins.